braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities/faq.md

 ### Do Live Activities require push primers?

 [Push primers]({{site.baseurl}}/user_guide/message_building_by_channel/push/best_practices/push_primer_messages/) are a best practice to prompt your users to opt in to push notifications from your app.
 However, there is no system prompt to opt into Live Activities.
-Users are, by default, opted into Live Activities for any individual app when they install that app on iOS 16.1+.
+By default, users are opted into Live Activities for an individual app when the user installs that app on iOS 16.1 or later.
 This permission can be disabled or re-enabled in the device settings on a per-app basis.

 ## Technical topics and troubleshooting